Location: North Fambridge , Essex UK

 Kitty is a wooden vessel.
 Built in 1895 by J & H Cann of Harwich, Sailing Barge Kitty is now considered to be one of the finest barges currently available for charter.
 Whether on deck, or down below in the saloon, Kitty has something to offer everyone, a treasure of maritime history.

 Kitty is one of 37 barges built by J & H Cann at Gas House Creek, Harwich.
 The Cann’s were renowned for both high quality workmanship and a reputation for building fast vessels.
 This reputation for speed is evidenced by the number of East Coast Barge races she has won over the years.
 Built in 1895 to carry cargoes of grain in the North Sea, along the East Coast and on to the near continent.

 Her Spritsail rig has a sail area of nearing 3000 sq ft, she weighs 79 gross tons.
 In her time capable of carrying a cargo of 150tons, mainly sailed by a Master and his Mate alone.
 She was taken out of trade in 1955 after 60years of commercial service.

 Presently she is moored alongside undergoing some cosmetic refit work.
-She is awaiting a slot for a dry dock, for her survey an annual requirement of the MCA ( if she is to continue as a Charter Vessel).
+Dry docked August 2022, for her survey, an annual requirement of the MCA.

 Length Of Deck: 24.99m